BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

 If you have written code using MPI in other languages (e.g. Fortran, C), then ``pbdMPI``'s API should be familiar to you.

 Unlike :ref:`parallel-R-parallel-snow`, ``pbdMPI`` has no concept of manager and worker MPI processes.
-Instead, ``pbdMPI`` uses a Single Program Multiple Data (SPMD) model, in which each MPI process runs an identical program, but works with different data (i.e. all processes are workers).
+Instead, ``pbdMPI`` uses a Single Program Multiple Data (SPMD) model, in which each MPI process runs an identical program, but works with different data (i.e. all processes are equal workers).
-This is a common approach in parallel HPC software, and enables the development of software in which parallel processes co-operatively exchange data as needed.
+This is a common approach in parallel HPC software, and enables the development of sophisticated software in which parallel processes co-operatively exchange data as needed.

 .. note::
    ``pbdMPI`` is designed for use in non-interactive (batch) mode, and should not be used within an interactive R session.
-   Instead, run a R script using ``mpirun``, e.g.
+   Instead, run an R script using ``mpirun``, e.g.

    .. code-block:: shell

       mpirun -np 8 Rscript input.R > output.Rout

    Since all MPI processes are workers, R scripts using ``pbdMPI`` do not need to be started using a script like ``RMPISNOW`` (see :ref:`parallel-R-parallel-snow`) and can be run directly using ``mpirun``.

-   However, in testing it was found that using ``R CMD BATCH`` caused problems with text output, so it is recommended to use ``Rscript`` to invoke R.
+   In testing it was found that using ``R CMD BATCH`` caused problems with output to files, so it is recommended to use ``Rscript`` to invoke R and redirect the output to a file (as above).

 R scripts using ``pbdMPI`` must start by initialising MPI using ``pbdMPI::init()`` and end by finalising MPI using ``pbdMPI::finalize()``.
 Between these two function calls, worker processes can perform computations, communicate data, and perform collective MPI operations (e.g. reduction).
 Each MPI process has a integer "rank" which can be obtained by calling ``comm.rank()``.
-The rank of the process is typically used to control the behaviour of the process, for example by selecting a rank of input data to work on.
+The rank of the process is typically used to control the behaviour of the process, for example by selecting a chunk of input data to work on.

 Here is a short example R script that maps calls of a "Hello world" function (similar to the function used in :ref:`parallel-R-parallel-snow`) to data from an array of integers.
-On each MPI process, the function is called on a chunk of data selected based on the process's rank.
+For each MPI process, the function is called on a chunk of data selected based on the process's rank.

 .. code-block:: R